Fred is known for his tenacity and willingness to accept challenging cases. He is the managing member and co-founder of Goldsmith & Ogrodowski, LLC.

 Before returning to the northeast, Fred Goldsmith was a trial lawyer at two firms in Houston, Texas, where he represented, in state and federal courts, commercial vessel owners and operators, major and independent oil and gas companies, onshore and offshore drilling contractors, and oilfield service contractors and suppliers, in admiralty & maritime, personal injury and death, property damage, and commercial claims and disputes which arose in the oilfields of Texas, Louisiana, and the Gulf of Mexico.
 He also represented commercial and recreational vessel manufacturers in personal injury and death and product liability lawsuits involving propeller guarding of waterskiing boats, boat and marina fires, electrocutions, and assorted vessel design cases.
 Fred now brings to bear his substantial experience in oilfield and admiralty & maritime litigation to help injured workers and their families in Pennsylvania, West Virginia, and Ohio.

-Fred Goldsmith is an avid rider of dirt bikes (off-road motorcycles), and the former secretary and newsletter editor of the western Pennsylvania dirt bike riding club, Three Rivers Competition Riders (Facebook page).
+Fred Goldsmith has been a dirt bike rider, and the former secretary and newsletter editor of the western Pennsylvania dirt bike riding club, Three Rivers Competition Riders (Facebook page).
 He holds a Pennsylvania motorcycle operator’s license, has successfully completed the Pennsylvania Motorcycle Safety Program’s Basic Rider, Experienced Rider, BRC2, and Advanced Rider courses, and includes street bike riding on his list of passions (below left is Fred with his Honda CRF-250X and below right is while aboard his BMW R1150R during a break on a ride in the countryside of Washington County, PA — Fred also rides a Triumph Speed Triple).
-He is a member of Pittsburgh’s Sport Bike Alliance, which promotes safe street bike riding.
+He has been a member of Pittsburgh’s Sport Bike Alliance, which promotes safe street bike riding.
 In his law practice, Fred and his partner, Rich Ogrodowski, handle claims and lawsuits arising from motorcycle (both street bike and dirt bike) accidents and ATV (all terrain vehicles, quads, 4-wheelers) accidents.

 Fred Goldsmith believes there’s always more to learn.
 When he moved his law practice from the “blue water” (oceangoing) port of Houston to the “brown water” (inland) port of Pittsburgh, to learn first-hand the challenges towboat pilots and captains face, he sat alongside them and successfully completed the River School’s U.S. Coast Guard-approved Radar Observer License Endorsement Course.
 Fred has also taken the sticks in his hands and experienced steering a towboat and its tow of loaded jumbo coal barges downbound between the bridge piers of the twisty Monongahela River.
 In his law practice, he routinely gets out of the office to meet with his clients and their families in their homes, visit the scene of accidents, interview witnesses, and see up close and lay his hands on the equipment involved in the lawsuits he brings.